 When constructed, a StencilFunc inserts itself into the typing context's set of user functions and provides the \type\me callback.
 In this way, the standard Numba compiler is able to determine the output type and signature of a StencilFunc.
 Each StencilFunc maintains a cache of previously seen combinations of input argument types and keyword types.
 If previously seen, the StencilFunc returns the computed signature.
-If not previously computed, the StencilFunc computes the return type of the stencil by running the Numba compiler frontend on the stencil kernel and then performing type inference on the Numba IR (IR) to get the scalar return type.
+If not previously computed, the StencilFunc computes the return type of the stencil by running the Numba compiler frontend on the stencil kernel and then performing type inference on the Numba IR (IR) to get the scalar return type of the kernel.
+From that, a Numpy array type is constructed whose element type matches that scalar return type.